processism/processism.github.io/bridge-document.md

 ---
 layout: default
-title: PIR Framework: A New Lens for Understanding Reality
+title: PIR Framework - A New Lens for Understanding Reality
 ---

 # PIR Framework: A New Lens for Understanding Reality